Plants for chalky soil with pink and red flowers

 The planting plan

-This pink and red planting design, provides a range of plants that once established, will thrive in alkaline, chalky or limey soil, while still providing a variety of interest throughout the year.
-A simple planting plan helps create depth, interest and good coverage in a border.
+This pink and red-themed planting design provides a range of plants that, once established, will thrive in alkaline, chalky or limey soil to provide a variety of interest throughout the year.
+A simple planting plan helps to create depth, interest and good coverage in a border.

 Choosing plants for chalky soil

 These plants have been selected because their preferred growing condition is alkaline soil.
-By using plants that are naturally adapted to these conditions, we can reduce the potential problems that are more likely with plants which are less well suited.
+By using plants that are naturally adapted to these conditions, we can enjoy healthier plants and lower inputs compared with trying to grow plants that are less well suited.

 Aucuba japonica ‘Crotonifolia’